Office Timeline – free timeline maker

 For improved clarity, you can visually group the process steps by placing them in parallel rows that divide the roadmap into swimlanes.
 Thus, each swimlane will correspond to a process step.
 Also, for secondary process steps, you can set up sub-swimlanes (secondary swimlanes).
 In our roadmap example below, we listed a few project steps and broke down one the Implementation step into phases, (Phases 1, 2, 3).

-Set roadmap swimlanes
+Set roadmap swimlanes in Excel

 Thus, the vertical axis will represent the steps of the overall process, while the horizontal swimlanes describe the details included in each process and process phase.